Click here for a list of the 2018 Board of Governors

 Amanda Rasmussen is Chief Operating Officer, ITL Corp, one of the largest logistics and supply chain companies in Vietnam and one of Vietnam’s Top 500 largest Enterprises and Top 50 Trusted Brands.
 ITL is a leading regional solutions provider of Integrated Logistics, Warehousing, Freight Management and Distribution services in Indochina.
 ITL has 1,500+ employees, headquartered in Ho Chi Minh City, with more than 70 branch offices and distribution centers in Vietnam along with offices in Cambodia, Laos, Myanmar, Singapore and Thailand.

 Amanda has 20 years’ experience in logistics, transportation and supply chain management, having held previous roles in DHL, Maersk, Damco and running her own logistics and supply chain training and consulting company for a number of years.
 Her specific areas of experience include operational, commercial and general management experience in Logistics, Air freight, Ocean freight, Origin Consolidation, PO Management, Warehousing, Distribution, Supply Chain Management and Value Added Services in the Asia Pacific Region and specifically in Vietnam and South East Asia.

-Amanda has lived and worked in Vietnam since January 2003 and has been an active member of AmCham since arriving to Vietnam as well as having previously having served as Chair for the Logistics and Supply Chain Committee.
+Amanda has lived and worked in Vietnam since January 2003 and has been an active member of AmCham since arriving to Vietnam.
+In addiiton to the Amcham Board of Governers, Amand is the Chair for the Logistics and Supply Chain Sector Committee.